 Our world faces unprecedented challenges with climate change — challenges that NatureNet Science Fellows are helping to solve by pushing conservation science into entirely new areas.
 In the process, they are integrating the Conservancy’s capacity in biology and ecology with engineering, materials science, nanotechnology, geography, economics, chemistry, and physics.

 Energy Tech from Clams, Rethinking Island Biogeography and More

 Climate-Smart Ag, Recycling Rare Earth Metals and More

 Paintable Solar Cells, Bioacoustics for Forest Conservation and More

-Applications for the 2018 Nature Net Science Fellows are due November 6, 2017.
+The 2018 Nature Net Science Fellows call for applications ended November 15, 2017.

 Now in its fifth year, the NatureNet Science Fellows Program – in partnership with leading research universities – has awarded two-year fellowships to 32 promising early career scientists.
 Fellows are expanding their research skills while also field testing science-based solutions to problems at the interface of conservation, business and technology.
 Learn more about the program.